BenjaminHLee/ESG-2/README.md

 #### GAME OVER

-When the current round/hour is equal to the last round/hour in the demand.csv spreadsheet, running the hour will compute the hour and then advance the hour.
+When the current round/hour is equal to the last round/hour in the `schedule.csv` spreadsheet, running the hour will compute the hour and then advance the hour.
 As there will not be a specified demand for this new hour, the administrator will not be able to run the hour.
 Additionally, the player-side bidding form will be empty, as there will be no future bids to specify.
 This has the effect of ending the game.

 #### ACTIVATING UNITS